sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

 #.
 The availability of _SUCCESS file triggers an event which is sent to a configured SQS queue.
 #.
 Once the event reaches SQS, it triggers an AWS Lambda.
 #.
-The AWS Lambda uses the Fire Insights REST API to execute a workflow to process the new incoming files in the AWS S3 bucket.
+The AWS Lambda uses the Sparkflows REST API to execute a workflow to process the new incoming files in the AWS S3 bucket.
 #.
 If AWS Lambda fails, it sends the event to DLQ (Dead Letter Queue) to be appropriately handled.